+Article 5 of Regulation (EU) X excludes certain obligations contained in vertical agreements from the benefit of the block exemption, irrespective of whether the

+148 See Case C-439/09 - Pierre Fabre Dermo-Cosmétique, paragraphs 55 to 58.

+149 See also paragraph (222) concerning Regulation (EU) 2018/302 of the European Parliament and of the Council.

-Article 5 VBER excludes certain obligations found in vertical agreements from the coverage of the VBER irrespective of whether the market share threshold in Article 3(1) VBER is exceeded or not.
-Article 5 VBER defines obligations for which it cannot be assumed with sufficient certainty that they fulfil the conditions of Article 101(3).
-There is no presumption that the obligations specified in Article 5 VBER fall within the scope of Article 101(1) or fail to satisfy the conditions of Article 101(3).
-The exclusion of these obligations from the VBER means only that they are subject to an individual assessment under Article 101.
-Moreover, unlike Article 4 VBER, the exclusion from the block exemption provided by Article 5 VBER is limited to the specific obligation, if that obligation can be
+market share thresholds set out in Article 3(1) of the Regulation are exceeded or not.
+In particular, Article 5 of the Regulation sets out obligations for which it cannot be assumed with sufficient certainty that they fulfil the conditions of Article 101(3) of the Treaty.
+There is nonetheless no presumption that the obligations listed in Article 5 of the Regulation fall within the scope of Article 101(1) of the Treaty or fail to satisfy the conditions of Article 101(3) of the Treaty.
+The exclusion of these obligations from the block exemption means only that they are subject to an individual assessment under Article 101 of the Treaty.
+Moreover, unlike Article 4 of Regulation (EU) X, the exclusion of an obligation from the block exemption pursuant to Article 5 of the Regulation is limited to the specific obligation, provided that the obligation in question can be severed from the rest of the vertical agreement.
+In that case, the remainder of the vertical agreement continues to benefit from the block exemption.

-97 See judgment in Case C-439/09 Pierre Fabre Dermo-Cosmetique SAS v Président de l’Autorité de la concurrence EU:C:2011:649, paragraphs 56-57.

-severed from the rest of the vertical agreement.
-This means that the remainder of the vertical agreement continues to benefit from the block exemption.

 Non-compete obligations exceeding a duration of five years

-Pursuant to Article 5(1)(a) VBER, non-compete obligations exceeding a duration of five years are excluded from the benefit of the VBER.
-Non- compete obligations are arrangements that cause the buyer purchasing from the supplier or from another undertaking designated by the supplier more than 80 % of the buyer’s total purchases of the contract goods and services and their substitutes during the preceding calendar year, as defined by Article 1(1)(e) VBER.
+Pursuant to Article 5(1), point (a) of Regulation (EU) X, non-compete obligations exceeding a duration of five years are excluded from the block exemption.
+Non- compete obligations, as defined in Article 1(1), point (f) of Regulation (EU) X, are arrangements that cause the buyer to purchase more than 80 % of the buyer’s total purchases of the contract goods and services and their substitutes during the preceding calendar year from the supplier or from another undertaking designated by the supplier.
 This means that the buyer is prevented from purchasing competing goods or services or that such purchases are limited to less than 20% of its total purchases.
 If no relevant data is available for the buyer’s purchases in the calendar year preceding the conclusion of the vertical agreement, the buyer’s best estimate of its annual total requirements may be used instead.
 However actual purchasing data should be used as soon as it is available.

-Non-compete obligations are not covered by the block exemption if their duration is indefinite or exceeds five years.
-Non-compete obligations that are tacitly renewable beyond a period of five years are covered by the block exemption, provided that the buyer can effectively renegotiate or terminate the vertical agreement containing the obligation with a reasonable notice period and at a reasonable cost, thus allowing the buyer to effectively switch its supplier after the expiry of the five-year period.
-If, for instance, the vertical agreement provides for a five-year non-compete obligation and the supplier provides a loan to the buyer, the repayment of that loan should not hinder the buyer from effectively terminating the non-compete obligation at the end of the five-year period.
-Similarly, when the supplier provides the buyer with equipment which is not relationship-specific, the buyer should have the possibility to take over the equipment at its market asset value once the non-compete obligation expires.
+Non-compete obligations cannot benefit from the block exemption if their duration is indefinite or exceeds five years.
+Non-compete obligations that are tacitly renewable beyond a period of five years can benefit from the block exemption, provided that the buyer can effectively renegotiate or terminate the vertical agreement containing the obligation with a reasonable period of notice and at a reasonable cost, thus allowing the buyer to effectively switch its supplier after the expiry of the 5-year period.
+If, for instance, the vertical agreement contains a 5-year non-compete obligation and the supplier provides a loan to the buyer, the repayment of that loan must not hinder the buyer from effectively terminating the non-compete obligation at the end of the 5-year period.
+Similarly, where the supplier provides equipment to the buyer that is not relationship-specific, the buyer should have the possibility to take over the equipment at its market asset value once the non-compete obligation expires.